Connor12858/Computer-Hand-System/README.md

 # Computer-Hand-System

-**This is currentlly under development, there should be Release1.1 soon.**

 This system is designed to use your hand to control the mouse on your computer, with a basic Face Recognition secruity feature at the beginning.
 The end goal is to remotly control a computer using a persons hand and their voice.

 ## Installing and using a release